Moroccan Hammam Essaouira Morocco

 _____________

-Today, hammams are a “mixture of traditional rituals and modern practices that have the same goal – purifying your body from dead skin and your soul from negative vibes”.
+Today, hammams are a “mixture of traditional rituals and modern practices that have the same goal – purifying your body from dead skin cells and your soul from negative vibes”.

 _____________